Skip to Content

 Frequently Asked Questions

 Cost depends on the type and complexity of your case.
-During your free and confidential evaluation, we explain our fee structure and what may affect total cost.
+During your free and confidential evaluation, we explain our fee structure and what may affect the total cost.
 Our goal is to be transparent so you can make informed decisions about moving forward with representation.

 Simply contacting us for legal advice is confidential.
 We do not notify your spouse, employer, or anyone else that you reached out.
 If you decide to take formal legal steps, we will discuss in advance what notices may be required and how to manage safety or retaliation concerns.